-Adjustment Based on Urinary Phenylacetylglutamine: If available, U-PAGN measurements may be used to help guide RAVICTI dose adjustment.
+If available, urinary phenylacetylglutamine (U-PAGN) measurements may be used to help guide RAVICTI dosage adjustment.
 Each gram of U-PAGN excreted over 24 hours covers waste nitrogen generated from 1.4 grams of dietary protein.
-If U-PAGN excretion is insufficient to cover daily dietary protein intake and the fasting ammonia is greater than half the ULN, the RAVICTI dose should be adjusted upward.
-The amount of dose adjustment should factor in the amount of dietary protein that has not been covered, as indicated by the 24-h U-PAGN level and the estimated RAVICTI dose needed per gram of dietary protein ingested and the maximum total daily dosage i.e., 17.5 mL.
+If U-PAGN excretion is insufficient to cover daily dietary protein intake and the fasting ammonia is greater than half the ULN, the RAVICTI dosage should be increased.
+The amount of dosage adjustment should factor in the amount of dietary protein that has not been covered, as indicated by the 24-hour U-PAGN output, and the estimated RAVICTI dose needed per gram of dietary protein ingested and the maximum total daily dosage (i.e., 17.5 mL).

 Consider a patient's use of concomitant medications, such as probenecid, when making dosage adjustment decisions based on U-PAGN.
 Probenecid may result in a decrease of the urinary excretion of PAGN [see Drug Interactions (7.2)].